Spin-orbit coupling and beyond in Chiral-Induced Spin Selectivity: Introduction

 \section{Introduction}

-Chirality-Induced Spin Selectivity (CISS) is a remarkable phenomenon in which electron transport through chiral systems leads to spin polarization without the need for external magnetic fields \cite{Brian2024} (see Fig. \ref{figure1}).
-First observed in 1999 \cite{Kaushik1999, Naaman2012}, CISS has been reported in biomolecules like DNA \cite{Gohler2011}, helical and supramolecular structures \cite{Anup2017, Kulkarni2020}, and non-centrosymmetric materials \cite{Naaman2019}, with spin polarization approaching 100\% in some cases \cite{Desmarais2024}.
-This effect has attracted significant interest due to its potential applications in spintronics \cite{Naaman2015}, quantum computing \cite{Wang2024}, redox chemistry \cite{Anupkumar2017}, and optoelectronics \cite{Long2020}.
+Chirality-Induced Spin Selectivity (CISS) is a remarkable phenomenon in which electron transport through chiral systems leads to spin polarization without the need for external magnetic fields \cite{Brian2024}.
+First observed in 1999 \cite{Kaushik1999, Naaman2012}, CISS has been reported in biomolecules like DNA \cite{Gohler2011}, helical and supramolecular structures \cite{Anup2017, Kulkarni2020}, and non-centrosymmetric materials \cite{Naaman2019}, with spin polarization approaching 100\% in some cases \cite{Haipeng2020, Al-Bustami2022}.
+Due to its broad phenomenology the CISS effect has attracted a significant interest due to its potential applications in a large variety of technologies, like spintronics \cite{Naaman2015}, quantum computing \cite{Wang2024}, redox chemistry \cite{Anupkumar2017}, and optoelectronics \cite{Long2020}.
 At its core, CISS arises from the interplay between electron spin and structural chirality, rooted in broken spatial inversion symmetry \cite{Bing2023}.
 However, the microscopic origin of this effect remains unresolved \cite{Pius2025}.
 While spin–orbit coupling (SOC) is often invoked as a key ingredient, many CISS-active systems consist mainly of light atoms, suggesting that conventional atomic SOC is insufficient.
 Alternative mechanisms include enhancement of SOC by chirality-induced electric fields \cite{Guinea2010, Abdiel2024}, geometric effects like curvature and torsion \cite{Levy2010, Binghai2024}, electron correlation effects \cite{Yang2025}, and spin-dependent scattering with chiral phonons or surfaces \cite{Fransson2023} to realize the CISS effect in nanomaterials \cite{Huang2025, Tabassum2024}. \\

 Beyond the differences between the various experimental setups and definitions, ranging from asymmetric scattering to spin-selective transport and chiral interactions with magnetized surfaces \cite{Koyel2018}, all CISS manifestations reflect a coupling between spin and molecular handedness.
 The lack of a unifying theory has motivated several transport-based models, including Green’s function approaches and the Landauer–Büttiker formalism \cite{Buttiker1993, Luo2020}, which relate spin-resolved transmission to spin current and polarization \cite{Huisman2023, Pasquale2025}.